-- √ Windows and doors should be of a similar size, proportion, spacing, and rhythm for the entire corridor. - √ Buildings should be designed with windows that look out onto walkways, parking lots and common areas to further enhance safety and security. - X The use of Plexiglas shall be prohibited. - X Windows and doors shall not be blocked or boarded. - X Dark tinted glass should be discouraged.
+- √ Windows and doors should be of a similar size, proportion, spacing, and rhythm for the entire corridor. - √ Windows should look out onto walkways, parking lots, and common areas to further enhance safety and security. - √ Large buildings should have multiple entrances that are thoroughly spaced. - V Street level windows should allow views into the ground story. - X The use of Plexiglas shall be prohibited. - X Windows and doors shall not be blocked or boarded. - X Dark tinted window glass should be discouraged.